When it comes to fighting cancer, preventative treatment is better than reactive. Here are 20 cancer-fighting foods that will help protect you!

 One of the best measures of defense is our lifestyle, as outlined in the scientific research.
 Everything you do, whether it’s not sleeping enough, exercising regularly, smoking, drinking alcohol, eating poorly- constitutes your lifestyle.
 Unfortunately, cancer also is impacted by our genetic makeup – which we are born with.

-So without further adieu, here are 20 foods to help prevent cancer!
+So without further adieu, here are the top 20 cancer-fighting foods!

 Kale is pretty much the best vegetable to be eating on a regular basis.
 Since it has gone mainstream, you are also no longer the (only) health nut in the break room with raw green stuff on your plate – added bonus.
 The nutrients in cruciferous vegetables offer somewhat rare protection against DNA damage – which can often result in cancer.